0x40404040/kritzel/README.md

-# kritzel [WIP]
+# kritzel
+Bare minimum drawing application.

-Soon to be a simple drawing application.
+Created in the need for a simple drawing application for scribbles.

+kritzel is tested on Linux only.
+This may work on Windows and Mac.

 ---

 ### Features
 - Canvas size equals window size
 - No graphical user interface
+- Undo last drawing
+- Clear complete Canvas
+- Eraser
+- Max 4 Different Colors
+- Increase/Decrease line with

 ### Not implemented
 - Save/Load images